Meet Our Team

 Managing Director

-Dr. Atika Pasha is the Research Director at the Center for Evaluation and Development (C4ED), where she has been working since 2017.
+Dr. Atika Pasha is the Research Director at C4ED, where she has been working since 2017.
 She is a trained development economist with a PhD in Economics and has over a decade of experience in research and evaluation across Sub-Saharan Africa and South and Southeast Asia.
 She received her PhD from the University of Göttingen, having finished her Bachelors and Masters in Economics in India.
-She brings expertise in complex data collection, mixed-method evaluation designs, capacity building
+She brings expertise in complex data collection, mixed-method evaluation designs, capacity building and stakeholder engagement

 Chief Operational Officer